kintone/js-sdk/packages/plugin-uploader/README.md

     $ kintone-plugin-uploader <pluginPath>
   Options
     --base-url Base-url of your kintone
-    --domain Domain of your kintone (If you set '--base-url', this value is not necessary.)
+    --domain Domain of your kintone (This value is deprecated.
+Please use --base-url.)
     --username Login username
     --password User's password
     --proxy Proxy server